ambern115/CSCI2041/Labs/Lab_08_Mar_06_Hwk_03_04_Supervised_Work.md

 For today's lab, you may use the TAs and lab time for working on the Hwk_03 and Hwk_04 assignment.
 The TAs will also pass back any unclaimed quizzes.

-Lab attendance is mandatory, so please go to the lab attendance URL posted on the whiteboards and follow the prompts.
+Please go to the lab attendance URL posted on the whiteboards and follow the prompts.